makersacademy/takeaway-challenge/diagram.md

   display_menu
     should instruct Menu to display available dishes

-  add_to_order(items)
-    should create a new Order
+  add_to_order(dishes)

-  when at least one item is provided
-    when all the items match dishes on the Menu should change current_order basket by at least 1
+    when at least one item is chosen when all the dishes match dishes on the Menu should change current_order basket by at least 1

-    when not all the items match dishes on the Menu should raise error
+      when not all the dishes match dishes on the Menu should raise error

-  when no items are not provided
+    when no dishes are not provided
     should raise error

   place_order